leeyoungseok/leeyoungseok/README.md

 <!--
 **leeyoungseok/leeyoungseok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+이영석입니다.

+- 🔭 I’m currently working on Bitcoin analysis and Federated Learning
+- 🌱 I’m currently learning Github and gRPC
+- 👯 I’m looking to collaborate on federated learning system
+- 🤔 I’m looking for help with research on Bitcoin and federated learning system.
+- 💬 Ask me about coding test, computer network, federated learning, and Bitcoin analysis
+- 📫 How to reach me: lee@cnu.ac.kr
+- 😄 Pronouns: Youngseok Lee
+- ⚡ Fun fact: swimming